-Using the Digital Prostate Exam to
+Using the Digital Prostate Exam to Screen for Cancer

 After the age of 40, it’s generally recommended your doctor perform a digital prostate exam to check for signs of prostate cancer.